AlliBharathy/AddressBook/FAQ.md

 ###2.What is the "GOAL" of the project?

+The expected learning outcome: To implement an ALGORITHM (_a.k.a_ MVC Design Pattern) in a specific language (C++) using the OOP paradigm

 To get familiar with:
  - MVC<sup id="acr2">[2](#mvc)</sup> design pattern in C++
  - GUI framework (QT - pronunced as **cute** not as not  "cu-tee")
  - SSQLite API
  - Enhance and maintain the project within Git/Github

 ###3.
 What is the Prerequisite?
  - C++ programming
  - Familiarity with using a Debugger (gdb) is a plus